Scissortail Rasbora (Rasbora trilineata)

 |KH||5 - 8|

-Natural Habitat of the Scissortail Rasbora
+Photos of the Scissortail Rasbora

 Scissor Tail Rasboras are native to the Chao Phraya and lower Mekong River Basins in Thailand, Laos, Cambodia, and throughout the Malaysia Peninsula in Asia.
 They are also widely distributed throughout the western parts of Borneo and the Greater Sunda Islands of Sumatra, including the Indonesian province of West Kalimantan and the Malaysian state of Sarawak.